Navneetkrh/Peer2PeerNetworking/readme.md

 1. **Handle Messages Thread**: This thread runs the `handle_messages` method.
 This method is responsible for continuously listening for and processing incoming messages from the connected peer.

 2. **Liveness Test Thread**: This thread runs the `liveness_test` method.
 This method periodically sends a liveness request to the connected peer to check if it's still active.
-If a reply is not received within a certain time, the peer is considered inactive and is removed from the list of connected peers.
+If a reply is not received within a certain time, the peer is considered inactive and reported as deadnode.

 3. **Gossip Thread (Generate Messages)**: This thread runs the `generate_messages` method.
 This method periodically sends a gossip message to the connected peer.
 The gossip message contains the peer's own list of known peers, allowing the peers to share knowledge about the network and discover new peers.